 For manned missions, a loss of communications for more than 5 min during critical phases, such as rendez-vous and docking or extra-vehicular activities, could seriously affect the mission.

 For manned and unmanned missions, the reference is 0.1% of the time.
-The percentage of time shall be based on the orbital period of the satellites.

-For missions engaged in Earth observation for meteorological, ecological, topographical and other purposes, regular interference from specific ground-based locations for periods as short as 1 min could prevent real-time observations of specific areas of the Earth’s surface (generally, because of the geometry of interference, areas several hundred kilometres away from the source of interference).
-With a data relay satellite beamwidth of 0.3°, a satisfactory reference is 0.1% of the time.
-However, with a beamwidth of 3°, this time should be reduced, due to the extended time over which interference would be harmful, to 0.003% of time.

-Also, for missions engaged in real-time operations such as robotic manipulation of instruments, machinery or chemicals (sometimes called “telescience”), any interruption in communications could have expensive consequences.
-Although such operations could perhaps be scheduled to avoid known sources of interference, the reference for these applications should also be 0.003% of time.

-3.3 Required protection levels
+For the space-to-space link, the percentage of time should be referenced to the period when the user satellite is in view of the corresponding DRS satellite, as this latter corresponds to the time when communications takes place, and receiving interference when communications does not take place is not relevant.3.3 Required protection levels

 Communications through a data relay satellite comprise two links in series, either “forward”, being an Earth-to-space “feeder” link in tandem with a space-to-space “inter-orbit” link, or “return”, being a space-to-Earth “feeder” link.